-John, I just wanted to tell you that I appreciated how nice and understanding you were thru this embarrassing issue of ours.
-I was so afraid that the person on the other end of the phone would make me feel worst than I do and you did just the opposite.
+John, I just wanted to tell you that I appreciated how nice and understanding you were through this embarrassing issue of ours.
+I was so afraid that the person on the other end of the phone would make me feel worse than I do, and you did just the opposite.
 You definitely made the process easier than I thought it would be and still left me with some pride and dignity.

 Thank you for everything.
 This process was easier than I thought.
 I appreciate the time you took to make me feel like I was your only customer.
 I would recommend your service to anyone.

 The guidance and understanding I have received from you has been well appreciated.
 I have felt as if I was communicating with an individual, not a company.
 “I spoke with Sonia today,” not “The company called.”
 This type of treatment is so essential, when someone is going through a time of questioning their worth, due to the strains of daily life as they attempt to put their financial life back in order.

 Annie, I just wanted to thank you for your help.
 I was at a point where I didn’t have any answers.
 I was seriously contemplating bankruptcy.
 In fact, if you and I didn’t have our conversation last night, this would be the direction I was heading.
 Your company has given me hope.

 Why Choose Us